Skip to content

 }

-3. Manage Knowledge Hubs and Attach to an Assistant
+3. Manage Knowledge Hubs and Attach to an AI Agent

 Knowledge Hub files and folders live in the data-board service (client.boards).
-The folder’s _id is what you pass to an assistant as its knowledge source.
+The folder’s _id is what you pass to an AI agent as its knowledge source.

 1. Create a folder